OpusVL/docker-odoo-custom/README.md

 # docker-odoo-custom
-An Odoo docker image with extended capabilities and fixes over the official one
+An Odoo docker image with extended capabilities and fixes over the official one.

+Some of these are development aids, while some make a difference to how images are built for production.

 # Locales